TedHusted/awake/awake.md/awake.md

 “Wheelchair?” asks Lieutenant Callahan.
 He is a fit person with thinning grey hair, sitting behind an ancient wooden desk.
 The agents stand near the office doorway.
 “Is this one of your tangents, Tate?”

-Tate looked Callahan directly in his green Irish eyes.
-“His boss, Elena Vargas, uses a wheelchair,” says Tate calmly.
-“The night of Brent’s crash, Elena Vargas was tossed into an endless pool by her very high-end wheelchair.”
+Calmly, Tate looked Callahan directly in his green Irish eyes.
+“His boss, Elena Vargas, uses a wheelchair.
+The night of Brent’s crash, Elena Vargas was tossed into an endless pool by her very high-end wheelchair.”

 “Endless pool?”